Eric Bana: 2005–2010: Historical films and Star Trek

 After the varied reception of Hulk and Troy, film critics questioned Bana's bankability in big-budget films.
 He responded in Empire: "It's not like it [Hulk] was a flop.
 When you're on a long shoot, it is a long personal investment.
 If I wasn't happy with the end result, I'd be bloody upset, but in every case so far, I've been happy.
 Troy could take $50 and I wouldn't regret it."

-The following year, 2005, Bana co-starred with Daniel Craig and Geoffrey Rush in Steven Spielberg's controversial thriller Munich.
-Bana played Avner, a Mossad agent, who is ordered to track down and kill the Black September terrorists thought to be responsible for the massacre of Israeli athletes at the 1972 Summer Olympics.
+He co-starred with Daniel Craig and Geoffrey Rush in Steven Spielberg's controversial thriller Munich the following year.
+He played Avner, a Mossad agent, who is ordered to track down and kill the Black September terrorists thought to be responsible for the massacre of Israeli athletes at the 1972 Summer Olympics.
 The film garnered praise from critics, and grossed $131 million worldwide.
 It was nominated for five Academy Awards in 2006.
 The Los Angeles Times wrote that Bana as Avner "projects a combination of sensitivity and ruthlessness and [...] knows how to present a face for which worry is a new experience."
 The Telegraph was equally impressed with Bana's emotional and "sublimely convincing" portrayal.